theemadnes/gke-whereami/README.md

 # gke-whereami
-A simple Flask app for showing what node / zone / project / cluster a given K8s pod is in
+A simple Flask app for showing what node / zone / project / cluster a given K8s pod is in.
+It includes an emoji that is hashed from the pod name, which makes it a little easier to visually track the pod you're dealing with.

 ### Setup